gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

-If you run the above opmode and turn the encoder, you should see the values change as you move.
+If you run the above OpMode and turn the encoder, you should see the values change as you move.
 If you rotate the shaft back to where it started, you will see the number return to (very close to) normal.
 As an exercise, rotate the shaft one full revolution (360) degrees and note down the number.

 There is one more thing we can do with encoders.
-While knowing the number of counts something moved is useful, often times one will need a different number, like the number of revolutions the encoder has underwent or the angle it is currently at.
+While knowing the number of counts something moved is useful, oftentimes one will need a different number, like the number of revolutions the encoder has turned or the angle it is at.
 To determine these, we need a constant, the encoders Counts Per Revolution or CPR.
 For external encoders, this number is often provided in a datasheet.
-For motors, it will generally be on the product page, although some motors (most notibly the Rev Ultraplanetary Gearbox) do not provide it plainly.
+For motors, it will generally be on the product page, although some motors (most notably the Rev Ultraplanetary Gearbox) do not provide it plainly.

-.. tip:: You can calculate a motor's Counts Per Revolution by taking the base motor's Counts Per Revolution and muliplying it by the gearbox ratio.
+.. tip:: You can calculate a motor's Counts Per Revolution by taking the base motor's Counts Per Revolution and multiplying it by the gearbox ratio.
 Be careful to use the actual gearbox ratio when doing this!
-For example, a 5:1 Ultraplanetary motor would have a counts per revolution of 28 * (5.23) = 146.44, because the base motor has 28 Counts Per Revolution and the 5:1 gearbox is actually 5.23:1.
+For example, a 5:1 Ultraplanetary motor would have a count per revolution of 28 * (5.23) = 146.44 because the base motor has 28 Counts Per Revolution and the 5:1 gearbox actually has a 5.23:1 gear ratio.
 Remember, when using two gearboxes on top of each other, you multiply the gear ratios together.

-In the following example, we divide the encoder position by its counts per revolution in order to obtain the number of revolutions the encoder has rotated.
+In the following example, we divide the encoder position by its counts per revolution to obtain the number of revolutions the encoder has rotated.
 You have to replace [Your Counts Per Revolution Here] with the counts per revolution of your motor, found on its product page or calculated using the above tip.

 .. tab-set::